cornell-zhang/catalyst2018/lab2/README.md

 Hardware Description
 -------------------------------

-Before beginning the lab, make sure to take a look at the components that you will need:
+Before beginning the lab, make sure to take a look at the components you will need:

 - Arduino-based robotics platform
 - Wooden testing block (some groups may need to share)